smart-data-lake/smart-data-lake/docs/getting-started/setup.md

 To run this tutorial you just need two things:

 - [Podman](https://podman.io/get-started), a free Docker alternative on Linux.
-On Windows you might use it through WSL2, see also [podman as an alternative to docker](troubleshooting/docker-on-windows.md).
+On Windows you might use it through WSL2, see also [Podman as an alternative to docker](troubleshooting/docker-on-windows.md).
 - The [source code of the example](https://github.com/smart-data-lake/getting-started).

 ## Build Spark docker image